 Vessels auction: My approval legal — Malami

-Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN) said due process of law was followed in the approval granted to a firm, Omoh Jay Nig Ltd to dispose of vessels, as the approval followed the final forfeiture order obtained by his office and the Presidential Directive of October 25, 2018.
+THE Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami, on Sunday, clarified that due process of law was followed in the approval granted to a firm, Omoh Jay Nig Ltd, to dispose of vessels.
+He said the approval followed the final forfeiture order obtained by his office and the presidential directive of October 25, 2018.

-A statement by Dr Umar Gwandu, the Special Assistant to the Minister on Press and Public Relations yesterday said, “As far as the question of criminality of Omoh Jay Nigeria Ltd is concerned, it is not before the office of the AGF and for the avoidance of doubt, it should be noted that the disposal of the vessels under reference was conducted with due process following a report submitted by the Federal Ministry of Works, Power and Housing on the value of these assets”.
+A statement by Dr Umar Gwandu, the Special Assistant to the Minister on Press and Public Relations, said: “As far as the question of the criminality of Omoh Jay Nigeria Ltd is concerned, it is not before the office of the AGF and, for the avoidance of doubt, it should be noted that the disposal of the vessels under reference was conducted with due process, following a report submitted by the Federal Ministry of Works, Power and Housing on the value of these assets.”

-According to Malami, the process that led to the purported auction in contention had its antecedence in a letter with reference number (DPR/DSM/ROM/OPS/V.2/285) dated 11th August 2009 from the Ministry of Petroleum Resources titled, “Re: Update on the status of vessels arrested for illegal bunkering – MT Akauda and MT HOPE” by which the Chief of Naval Staff was notified that,
+It added: “As at date, the recovered monies for the sale of MT Asteris with crude oil and content in MT Anuket Emerald has been paid into the FGN Asset Recovery Account domiciled at CBN.”
+Malami said the process that led to the purported auction in contention had its antecedence in a letter with reference number (DPR/ SM/ROM/OPS/V.2/285), dated August 11, 2009, from the Ministry of Petroleum Resources, entitled, “Re: Update on the status of vessels arrested for illegal bunkering – MT Akauda and MT HOPE.”

 “Evidenced by the above correspondence, it is only reasonable and logical to conclude that the process of the auction as it relates to the vessel was at the multi-institutional instance out of environmental concerns and the process that ensued eventually entertained public expression of interest on account of which Omoh-Jay Nigeria Limited is one.”

-He said the publication by Sahara Reporters and the Punch on July 12, 2020 alleging that the AGF granted approval to Omoh Jay Nig Ltd, purportedly standing trial in court for stealing crude oil, diesel to auction goods seized from it was misleading and aimed at confusing the public and tarnishing his good image.
+He said the publication by some news medium on July 12, 2020, alleging that he granted approval to Omoh Jay Nig Ltd, purportedly standing trial in court for stealing crude oil, diesel to auction goods seized from it was misleading and aimed at confusing the public and tarnishing his image.